Ericsson/codechecker/docs/user_guide.md

                         Filter results by source components.
 This can be used only if basename or newname is a run name (on the remote server).
+  --detected-at TIMESTAMP
+                        Filter results by detection date.
+The format of TIMESTAMP is 'year:month:day:hour:minute:second' (the
+                        "time" part can be omitted, in which case midnight (00:00:00) is used).
+  --fixed-at TIMESTAMP  Filter results by fix date.
+The format of TIMESTAMP is
+                        'year:month:day:hour:minute:second' (the "time" part
+                        can be omitted, in which case midnight (00:00:00) is used).
   -s, --suppressed      DEPRECATED.
 Use the '--filter' option to get false
                         positive (suppressed) results.
 Show only suppressed
                         results instead of only unsuppressed ones.